|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 The predominant reason that national authorities may wish to track and regulate radio communications is to protect the usefulness and functionality of already used radio frequencies, while deconflicting future use of frequencies.
 In most countries where humanitarians operate, some form of radio communications is already in use by national and state actors, including police, military, and emergency first responders.

-To manage this process, national authorities usually have a pre-allocated frequency range that non state actors such as humanitarian organizations can communicate using.
-As part of a registration and licensing process, national or local authorities may also allocate specific frequencies to each requesting organization, so any activities associated with that frequency can be linked directly to the licensed body.
-Any humanitarian agency granted a specific license will be expected and obligated to utilize the frequencies provided, and will either need to program their own radios or find a means to have those radios programmed.
+To manage this process, national authorities usually have a pre-allocated frequency range that non state actors such as humanitarian organisations can communicate using.
+As part of a registration and licensing process, national or local authorities may also allocate specific frequencies to each requesting organisation, so any activities associated with that frequency can be linked directly to the licensed body.
+Any humanitarian agency granted a specific license will be expected and obligated to utilise the frequencies provided, and will either need to program their own radios or find a means to have those radios programmed.

 Constraints of Radio Communications

 Distances – Depending on the type of radio, the size of the antenna and the energy source behind the radio, radios may only be able to communicate up to a few kilometres.
-In urban environments or places with dense vegetation, this distance may be even less.
-Agencies or personnel utilizing radio communications should have an understanding of the capabilities of the devices they are utilizing, and ideally the IT, security and logistics personnel of a humanitarian organization should have a sense of what geographic areas might be supported by the type of equipment in use.
+In urban environments or places with dense vegetation, hills or canyons, this distance may be even less.
+Agencies or personnel utilising radio communications should have an understanding of the capabilities of the devices they are utilising, and ideally the IT, security and logistics personnel of a humanitarian organisation should have a sense of what geographic areas might be supported by the type of equipment in use.

 Mobile Radio Unit

 Mobile Radio/handset units "transceivers" – radio equipment that can both send and receive a signal.
 Some radio units are completely self-contained and come with batteries to power the device for several hours or a full day, while others require external power sources, like those mounted to vehicles.
 Additionally radios can be defined as mobile – radios that travel around with persons or vehicles, or as stationary – radios that are permanently connected to a ground station.